What Can I do to Regulate my Periods?

 The intrauterine device (IUD) and oral contraceptive pill contain synthetic oestrogen and progesterone (progestin) analogues.
 They actually have widespread use as a means of regulating the menstrual cycle.
 Many women who are fitted with an IUD will stop having periods altogether and those on the pill will have a withdrawal bleed once a month.
 However, sometimes it takes time to identify a form of hormonal treatment that is suitable and if irregular periods persist three months after commencing treatment, it is probably worth switching to an alternative.

-Excessive weight gain or loss, too much exercise, and stress can all have an impact on the menstrual cycle.
+Excessive weight gain or loss, too much exercise, a poor or irregular diet, and stress can all have an impact on the menstrual cycle.
 Moderating these factors can help to regulate the cycle.
 If stress is starting to have an effect on your physical and emotional health seeing a trained counsellor may help.
 Ensure that any changes in weight are controlled and not as a result of an extreme diet.

 Ovulatory disorders, such as polycystic ovary syndrome, and thyroid problems frequently lead to fluctuations in the menstrual cycle.
 The best way of regulating the cycle in these instances is to treat the underlying condition.
 For example, PCOS is frequently associated with insulin resistance and thus, losing weight can drastically improve many of the associated symptoms.
 Hypothyroidism (an underactive thyroid gland) commonly causes irregular periods.
-Thyroid hormone can be very effective at resolving this issue.
+Thyroid hormone replacement can be very effective at resolving this issue.
+Endometriosis occurs when endometrial tissue forms elsewhere in the body, potentially causing pain, heavy bleeding and irregular periods.
+Treating endometriosis is challenging; medication can provide temporary relief by masking the symptoms and surgical removal of accessible endometrial deposits is sometimes successful, but unfortunately, relapse is common.
+Some patients find that the only way to completely resolve their symptoms is to undergo a radical surgical procedure, such as an hysterectomy.

 The options for regulating your periods will depend heavily on whether you wish to become pregnant.
 Many women only start exploring ways of regulating their cycle because they are hoping to conceive.
 With irregular cycles, it is hard to calculate if and when ovulation is occurring and this can make getting pregnant challenging.
 The birth control pill is frequently prescribed to regulate periods, but will not be suitable for women trying to conceive.
 For these women, exploring the underlying reasons for their irregular cycles in more detail may be necessary.
 They may also have to resort to alternative hormone therapies, such as clomiphene citrate, or gonadotrophins to help stimulate ovulation.